 Our annual ESG report aligns with leading ESG and sustainability reporting frameworks including:

 ESG information is integrated into our annual financial reporting — a reflection of our business focus on sustainability and commitment to meeting the requirements of the European Union’s Directive on Non-Financial Disclosures.
-See our non-financial statements in our 2020 Annual Report.
+See our non-financial statements in our 2021 Annual Report.

 We report data from newly opened and acquired facilities as soon as valid data is available.
 For recently closed or sold facilities, the data is included for the time period a site was part of the company to ensure year-over-year comparisons remain consistent.
 As such events occur, baselines are adjusted to account for these operating footprint changes.
-As our data collection system continues to mature and improve, the environment data we report improves in accuracy and expands in breadth.
+As our data collection system continues to mature and improve, the environmental data we report improves in accuracy and expands in breadth.

 Data is presented in absolute terms, and is normalized by company revenue (intensity).
 Our safety data is normalized by the number of hours worked.

 Our environmental, health, and safety (EHS) data and GHG emissions data are assured annually by a third party, including the product use emissions contributing to the Gigaton Challenge.
 View the results in our 2021 assurance statement.